Automate4U Logo

 Manufacturing AI works best when it respects your existing systems of record.

 We do not need to replace everything to create value.
-The first accelerator usually connects the customer conversation to the tools your team already trusts.
+The first accelerator usually connects the customer conversation to ERP, CRM, quote trackers, inventory data, order status, and product knowledge your team already trusts.

 Customer channels